 Meetings with Japanese theater creators and preparations for the third edition of the project.

-The program of the visit to Japan includes numerous meetings with Japanese theater creators and managers, as well as preparations for further stages of the project implemented jointly by our foundation and the Konoshita Yami Theater.
+The visit to Japan includes numerous meetings with Japanese theater creators and managers, as well as preparations for the next stages of the project jointly carried out by our foundation and the Konoshitayami Theater.

 On the occasion of the centenary of Poland’s independence, Professor Dariusz Kosiński delivered a lecture at the Tokio Festival titled “One Hundred Years of Independence, One Hundred Years of Polish Theater.”
 The lecture was translated by the distinguished translator Dr. Koichi Kuyama.